Anti Bullying

 “The repetitive, intentional hurting of one person or group by another person or group, where the relationship involves an imbalance of power.
 Bullying can be physical, verbal or psychological.
 It can happen face-to-face or through cyberspace.”

-Also, as a Gold Rights Respecting school, we recognise:
+As a Gold Rights Respecting school, we recognise:

 Article 28: The right for every child to have a good quality education.